marcel-dempers/docker-development-youtube-series/storage/databases/postgres/1-introduction/README.md

 ## Networking

-Postgres by default uses port `5432`. </br>
+PostgreSQL by default uses port `5432`. </br>
-Since we are running in Docker, we can bind a differnt port if we wish with Docker's `-p` flag. </br>
+Since we are running in Docker, we can bind a different port if we wish with Docker's `-p` flag. </br>
 For example, we can expose port `5000` outside the container :

 ```